AlaaAlmutawa/BDRP/README.md

 ## Additional Setup

-- **Consultation with Kou**: Ask Kou about the specific setup steps she undertook for [particular aspect of the project].
+- Ask Kou about the specific setup steps she undertook for [particular aspect of the project].

 ## Error Logs and Resolutions